Household Hazardous Waste

 - City of San Diego Household Hazardous Waste Transfer Facility (HHWTF).
 Please bring batteries when bringing other household hazardous waste.

 Where Can I Recycle Rechargeable Batteries?

 Rechargeable batteries such as nickel cadmium (NiCd), lithium ion (Li-ion) and small sealed lead (Pb, weighing less than 2 pounds) are used in a wide variety of products including cell phones, cordless phones, cameras, electronic devices, razors, remote controls, and cordless power tools.

 California Law (AB1125) (PDF) requires most retailers that sell rechargeable batteries to accept and recycle these consumer batteries.
-Check with your local retailers or visit the Rechargeable Battery Recycling Corporation to find a location.
+Check with your local retailers or visit the Call2Recycle to find a location.

 The Household Hazardous Waste Transfer Facility (HHWTF)accepts rechargeable batteries.

 Automotive, golf cart, marine, and other vehicle batteries are not universal waste, however, they are banned from landfill disposal.
 Used vehicle batteries are regulated under different regulations.
 Most retailers that sell vehicle batteries will accept the used battery for recycling at no charge.
 Generally, the price of the new battery is reduced when a used battery is turned in.
 Ask the retailer before you purchase a new battery or look in the yellow pages under "Batteries-Storage-Retail."
 The City accepts vehicle batteries at Auto Product Recycling Events or the Household Hazardous Waste Transfer Facility (HHWTF).